 Treatments for Cats with Dull Coats and/or Dry Skin

 To remedy the problem, you need to identify the cause.
 Many illnesses are treatable, and once the underlying issue is cleared up or at least managed, the cat should begin grooming again on his own or the quality of his coat will improve in response to dietary modifications or other treatments.
+For example, if obesity is the problem, there are ways to help fat cats lose weight.

 Longhaired cats are particularly likely to suffer from matted fur in old age, but regular grooming can keep their coats looking good.
 Many owners also trim the fur under the tail of longhaired cats that can’t groom properly to prevent feces or cat litter from sticking to the area.
 See Grooming Cats for more detailed instructions.